 On the other hand, travelers on a budget may find the wet season appealing.
 During this time, hotels often operate with lower occupancy rates, offering travelers discounted rates for food and lodging.
 Additionally, the reduced demand for Gorilla permits increases the chances of encountering these endangered species without competition.

-Contact Trek Africa Tours to book your Gorilla permits in advance for 2021 – 2022 and embark on a remarkable journey to witness the wonders of Volcanoes National Park.
+Contact Trek Africa Expeditions to book your Gorilla permits in advance for 2021 – 2022 and embark on a remarkable journey to witness the wonders of Volcanoes National Park.